 Conclusion

-I’m a big fan of Creative Cloud, as you know by now.
+As you know by now, I’m a big fan of Creative Cloud.
 The reason I like it so much is that it’s easy to use and it’s easy to share files.